Summary of Events and Legal requirements

 Ongoing Water Damage from Shed

-Despite over a year of written requests, Rosa and Murray Bell refused to install a gutter.
+Despite over a year of written requests, they refused to install a gutter to mitigate the damage they were actively causing.

 Non-Compliance with Party Wall Act